Ritvent/Re-return/COLLABOARATION.md

 venv\Scripts\activate

 # 2. Pull latest changes from remote dev everytime
+# Stay on your branch and pull dev directly and resolve conflicts if there are
-git checkout dev
+git checkout <yourname-branch>
 git pull origin dev

-# 3. Work on your feature branch
-git checkout <yourname-branch>

 # 4. If requirements.txt was updated, reinstall
 pip install -r requirements.txt